 - Clear up extraction folder or use another location

 - Cleanup Windows Temporary folder

 When performing these steps, make sure you have admin privileges.

 1] Cleanup Windows Temporary folder

 Windows offer an inbuilt tool to clear temporary storage.
-You can use it to clear all bad or corrupt files which could have been preventing from extracting those files.
-Any installer can use Windows Temp folder so you will find a lot of files in that location.
+You can use it to clear all bad or corrupt files that could have been preventing from extracting those files.
+Any installer can use the Windows Temp folder so you will find a lot of files in that location.
 Storage Sense will clean up other folders along with a temporary folder, but you can choose at the end which one to clear.

 Go to Settings > System > Storage > Configure Storage Sense or run it now.
 If you were running on low storage space, then this tool will fix that too.

 It is possible to delete everything in the Windows Temp folder directly, but if any of the files are locked, they will not be deleted.
 Storage Sense or Disk Clean up a tool or any other junk file cleaning app will make sure to override that issue.

 2] Clear up extraction folder or use another location

 If you are extracting a zip file into another folder and receiving the same error, its best to delete everything inside it.
 Sometimes if the previous installation wasn’t complete, it could result in corruption.
 You can also use a different location to extract files and see if it works.